3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Estimate the time-averaging interval for phase by plotting phase against time for a single channel near the centre of the band for a bandpass calibration source.
-If the results for the first channel and antenna you try look bad, it may be a partly flagged channel; try a different one.
+Estimate the time-averaging interval for phase by plotting phase versus time for a single channel near the centre of the band using a bandpass calibration source.
+If the results for the first channel and antenna you try look poor, it may be a partially flagged channel; consider trying a different one.

 plotms(vis='all_avg.ms',